Pratchat

 #PratchatNALC – Twice as Alive

-25/07/2021 by Pratchat Imps Leave a Comment
+25 July 2021 by Pratchat Imps Leave a Comment

 With the ei- the twice-fourth Australian Discworld Convention postponed until next year, Liz and Ben fired up their crystal balls to project themselves live for the one-day online event, Nullus Anxietas: The Lost Con!
-In this special one-hour mini-episode, we revisit the very first book discussed on the podcast: the fifteenth Discworld novel, 1993’s Men at Arms!
+In this special one-hour mini-episode, we revisit the very first Terry Pratchett book discussed on the podcast: the fifteenth Discworld novel, 1993’s Men at Arms!

 You can of course listen to #Pratchat1 again if you like, though we’ve included a few important excerpts in this revisit episode.
 As well as discussing the book in the light of everything we’ve read (and everything that’s happened) since, we reminisce about figuring out how the podcast would work, and answer some questions posed by the live online audience.
 Has your opinion of Carrot/Angua changed over time?
 Is Cuddy’s death still too upsetting to think about?
 What other names and Discworld-specific words are we pronouncing wrong?
-We’d love to know…except maybe that last one!
+We’d love to know!
+(Except maybe that last one.)
 Use the hashtag #PratchatNALC on social media to join the conversation.

 Podcast: Play in new window | Download (Duration: 56:13 — 26.1MB)

-Subscribe: Google Podcasts | Spotify | Stitcher | RSS | More
+Subscribe: RSS | More

 Intrigued by the idea of a Discworld fan convention?
 You should be!
 Old-school fan conventions are few and far between, and we’d love you to support one of the few left in Australia.
-Find out more about Nullus Anxietas, the Australian Discworld Convention, and get your early bird membership (attending or supporting) to Nullus Anxietas 7A, at ausdwcon.org.
-You can also follow the convention on Twitter, Instagram and Facebook.
+Find out more about Nullus Anxietas, the Australian Discworld Convention, and get a convention membership (attending or supporting) at ausdwcon.org.
+You can also follow Nullus Anxietas on Twitter, Instagram and Facebook.

 You can find the full show notes and errata for this episode on our web site.

 Huge thanks to everyone who attended the convention, those who listened to us live and asked questions, and to the other panelists – there were some amazing discussions and great fun to be had by all!
-Especially big thanks once again to the massive team of hard-working volunteers and committee members at Nullus Anxietas, especially the “Man with the Vote”, Steve Lewis, and question wrangler Danny Sag.
-We’ll see you all – in person we hope – for for the rescheduled Nullus Anxietas 7A in 2022!
+Especially big thanks once again to the massive team of hard-working volunteers and committee members at Nullus Anxietas, especially “the Man with the Vote”, Steve Lewis, and question wrangler Danny Sag.
+While Nullus Anxietas 7A was sadly cancelled in the end, the Australian Discworld Convention returns to life in 2024 with Nullus Anxietas IX: Come ALIVE in Überwald! in Adelaide.
+We hope to see you there.

 This is the closest thing we’ve done to a live show since our appearance at the last Nullus Anxietas convention, but the online format seemed to work pretty well.
 We’ll look into the possibility of doing our more online live events in future – let us know if that’s something you’d like to see!